How to make a standing gnome

 Getting the right styrofoam ball for your standing gnomes.

 There are usually three types of styrofoam balls available in local craft stores.
-There are rough surface styrofoam balls, smooth surface styrofoam balls, and floral foam styrofoam balls.
+There are rough-surface styrofoam balls, smooth-surface styrofoam balls, and floral foam styrofoam balls.

 Rough surface styrofoam balls, are not as dense and are easy to poke into, They are notorious for melting when coming into contact with hot glue.
 These are my least favourite as they melt and are lighter and easier to damage during the assembly of my standing gnomes.
 If using a hot knife for cutting the leg holes, this type of styrofoam also melts when in contact with the hot knife and is messy, If you are using this type of ball, use an X-Acto knife for cutting the holes.

 Smooth Styrofoam balls, are denser and are nice and smooth.
 They are better for our standing gnomes project as the gnome body will be smoother when finished.
 Low-temperature hot glue can be used (most of the time) with these balls.
 The smooth surface does not damage easily when constructing the standing gnome.
-These styrofoam balls cut very nicely rising a hot knife.
+These styrofoam balls cut very nicely using a hot knife.
 This is the type of styrofoam ball I used in this tutorial.

 Floral foam balls are very lightweight.
 They are the softest styrofoam balls of the three.
 They damage very easily when handled.
 These are great for projects like our Cedar Kissing Balls, but I don’t recommend them for use in standing gnomes.